MertKulac/Analysis--Switch--Corporate/README.md

 # Impact-Analysis-Switch-Corporate
 The purpose of this project is to make impact analysis of our corporate customers.
 The code is working multi-vendor.
+The switch and core layers can learn information between three devices.

 #  Vlan,Routing:
 	In a LAN environment, VLANs divide broadcast domains.
 When a host in one VLAN must communicate with a host in another VLAN, the traffic must be routed between them.
 This type of routing is called inter-VLAN routing.